Concrete18/Web-Control/README.md

 ## Features

 - Browser Controls such as video playback control tab switching
+- Display Switching (PC Screen Only, Second Screen Only, Extend and Duplicate)
+- Sleep and Shutdown with 20 second window to cancel
 - Global Media Controls
 - Grouped control sections